KtyJIxy/Calc/README.md

 2. Use Build [action](https://docs.github.com/en/actions/learn-github-actions).
 3. Wait about 15 minutes.
 4. Download an [Artifact](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
 Size of an `.apk` is circa 15 MB, installed app — 40 MB.
 5. Do some debugging to get it properly starting.
-Frankly, I'd be happy to do it myself, but Android Studio from Google doesn't like AMD Hardware very very much :anguished:
+Frankly, I'd be happy to do it myself, but Android Studio from Google doesn't like AMD Hardware very very much :anguished:.

+### License

+*Just free, I guess.*